 Do not reuse syringes and needles.
 Put used syringes and needles in a puncture-resistant disposable container, or dispose of them as directed by your doctor.

 It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

 It is important to check with your doctor if you have any symptoms of an infection such as fever or chills, cough or hoarseness, lower back or side pain, painful or difficult urination.

 You will need to have a skin test for tuberculosis before you start using this medicine.
 Tell your doctor if you or anyone in your home has ever had a positive reaction to a tuberculosis test or been exposed to tuberculosis.

-Stop using this medicine and check with your doctor if you have headache, seizures, confusion, blurred vision or other visual problems.
+Check with your doctor if you have headache, seizures, confusion, blurred vision or other visual problems.
 These may be symptoms of a rare and serious condition called reversible posterior leukoencephalopathy syndrome (RPLS).